 9. Enjoy a brew (a beer, not a tea) at one of our fine drinking establishments that also boast open fires.
 We know exactly where to go.

 10. Shoot stick.
 Pool’s the indoor sport of the gods, and there’s no better time to indulge than when the weather’s cruel.
 Head to Red Triangle Snooker Room – you can get a table of your own for a measly $18 an hour (half-price rates are available before 6pm on weekdays).
 Or for a selection of indoor sports and games (including pool and shuffleboard), head to Ballers Clubhouse.

 11. Get slurpy.
 We've ranked the best noodle soups in Melbourne – there's nothing like a steaming bowl of ramen or pho to warm your insides.

 12. Hunker down and watch a game of footy over a pint at one of Melbourne's best pubs.

 15. Warm the cockles of your heart with a parma.

 17. Pretend you're in Europe by pulling up a stool at one of the CBD's laneway bars or cafés on a cold afternoon.
 Wine or espresso, your choice.

 19. Stomp around in your gumboots at the Collingwood Children's Farm, then head to the Farm Café for some warming baked beans.

 21. Bite into a slow-cooked, smoked or slow-roasted anything.
-We love the smoky meat at Fancy Hank's, and Bluebonnet Barbecue even comes with a fireplace.
+We love the smoky meat at Fancy Hank's.

 23. When all else fails, have a doona day and just hang in your PJs.
-Visit Masini & Chern for some classy sleepwear.
+Treat yourself to some swish new sets from Kip and Co.